clux/kubecon2020/source/slides.md

 </ul>

 notes:
-- basic setup for how things work
+- want complete examples: two repos; controller-rs (controller inside actix, with tracing, custom metrics), version-rs (light weight; deployment reflector exposed through actix - single file 100 lines)
 - No scaffolding here.
 Choose your own dependencies.
-- Frameworks?
-Maybe you want one, good practice to expose metrics.
+- need a web framework?
+Reasonable.
+It's at least good practice to expose metrics, so at the very least a simple web server is helpful
 - o11y: tracing eco really solid - slap on a #[instrument] proc macro, and add your favourite tracing subscriber
 - sentry for error reporting, or prometheus for custom metrics
+- highly recommend all these. but beyond that...

 ---
 ### End